aduranil/django-channels-react-hooks-multiplayer/README.md

 Leave a sarcastic comment. - If you leave a mean comment on another girl’s photo, she loses 5 followers and you gain 5.
 If two girls leave sarcastic comments on each others photos, nothing happens.

 Dont post. - Nothing happens to you.
 Defense against Go Live and sarcastic comments.

+If you don't move during a game, you automatically lose 5 followers or remain at 0.